 Merit-Based Financial Aid

-The Divinity School offers generous merit-based scholarships to virtually all students enrolled on a full-time basis.
-Scholarships, varying in value, are guaranteed for the entire length of the degree program if the holder is registered for a minimum of 9 or more credit hours per semester.
+The Divinity School offers generous merit-based scholarships to virtually all degree-seeking students regardless of citizenship.
+Scholarships, varying in value, are guaranteed for the duration of the degree program.
 Other restrictions may apply, as stated in the conditions of the award.
-Scholarship students are expected to maintain a satisfactory grade level and may be expected occasionally to perform tasks related to the academic program and community life of the Divinity School.
+Scholarship students are expected to maintain a satisfactory grade level and may be invited occasionally to perform tasks related to the academic program and community life of the Divinity School.